rosshandler/Neuron-maturation/MouseBrainDevAtlas/README.md

-# Exploratory Analysis using the atlas of mouse brain development
+# Exploratory analysis using the atlas of mouse brain development